-In order to stay healthy and train at the top level, bodybuilders need a diet rich in nutrient-dense foods, providing plenty of vitamins and minerals.
+To stay healthy and train at the top level, bodybuilders need a diet that's rich in nutrient-dense foods that provide plenty of vitamins and minerals.
 Peanut butter is very high in antioxidants, which help protect against cell damage from free radicals in the blood.
 It also contains a large amount of monounsaturated fat, which has been linked to reduced risk of heart disease.

-Protein is very important for bodybuilders, as it help to build and repair muscle fibers and plays a role in carrying nutrients around the body.
-The general recommendation for those looking to build muscle is to consume 1 g of protein per pound of body weight, although many bodybuilders will go as high as 2.5 grams per pound.
+Protein is very important for bodybuilders as it helps to build and repair muscle fibers and plays a role in carrying nutrients around the body.
+The general recommendation for those who are looking to build muscle is to consume 1 gram of protein per pound of body weight, although many bodybuilders go as high as 2.5 grams per pound.